 1. Determine Which Employees Need Coverage

-Very small businesses may be exempt from workers’ comp laws, but most businesses with employees need coverage.
+Very small businesses may be exempt from workers’ comp laws, but most states require you carry a workers’ comp policy if you employ at least one person.

 - In California, Illinois and Arizona, businesses with one or more employees must carry workers' compensation insurance.